🔗Step 1: Download Set-OutlookSignatures

 Set-OutlookSignatures is very well documented, which inevitably brings with it a lot of content.

-If you are looking for someone with experience who can quickly train you and assist with evaluation, planning, implementation and ongoing operations: Our partner ExplicIT Consulting offers first-class fee-based support, and their Benefactor Circle add-on adds more enterprise-grade features.
+If you are looking for someone with experience who can quickly train you and assist with evaluation, planning, implementation and ongoing operations: Our partner ExplicIT Consulting offers first-class professional support, and their Benefactor Circle add-on adds more enterprise-grade features.